Texarkana Moonlight Murders: March 24: First double-murder

-Richard L. Griffin, age 29, and his girlfriend of six weeks, Polly Ann Moore, age 17, were found dead in Griffin's car on the morning of Sunday, March 24, 1946, by a passing motorist.
-The motorist saw the parked car on a lovers' lane 100 yards (91 m) south of US Highway 67 West in Texas.
-The motorist at first thought that both were asleep.
-Griffin was found between the front seats on his knees with his head resting on his crossed hands and his pockets turned inside out; Moore was found sprawled face-down in the back seat.
+Richard Griffin (29) and his girlfriend of six weeks, Polly Ann Moore (17), were found dead in Griffin's car on the morning of Sunday, March 24, by a passing motorist.
+The motorist saw the parked car on a lovers' lane 100 yards (91 m) south of US Highway 67 West in Bowie County.
+Griffin was found between the front seats on his knees, with his head resting on his crossed hands and his pockets turned inside out; Moore was found sprawled face-down in the back seat.
 There is evidence that suggests she was placed there after being killed on a blanket outside the car.

-Griffin had been shot twice while in the car; both had been shot once in the back of the head, and both were fully clothed.
+Griffin had been shot twice while inside the car; both had been shot once in the back of the head, and both were fully clothed.
 A blood-soaked patch of earth near the car suggested to police that they had been killed outside the car and placed back inside.
 Congealed blood was found covering the running board, and it had flowed through the bottom of the car door.
-A .32 cartridge casing was also found, possibly ejected from a pistol wrapped in a blanket.
+A .32 caliber cartridge casing was also found, possibly ejected from a pistol wrapped in a blanket.
 No extant reports indicate that either Griffin or Moore was examined by a pathologist.
 Contemporaneous local rumor said that Moore had been sexually assaulted, but modern reports refute this claim.